A Christmas Carol

 I, Too, Sing America

 Join us for the free release of Flagstaff Shakespeare Festival’s newest video project: “I, too, sing America,” a celebration of Black poets.
 The short film features written works by influential Black poets from America’s past such as Langston Hughes and Sojourner Truth, as well as a new original piece by FlagShakes alumna and director of the production, Racquel McKenzie.
 The film features Arizona-based Black actors who give stirring renditions of the famous poems that bring these historic words off the page.
-The film will be available for free on our website and our Facebook page as a YouTube link, and makes a wonderful visual tool as an educational resource.
+The film will be available for free and makes a wonderful visual tool as an educational resource.

 an Arts in Flagstaff Series